Updated July 5th 2024

 The Benefits of an EOR for Hiring in the Netherlands

-Hiring in the Netherlands gives you access to a more diverse talent pool, but navigating the complex web of Dutch employment law takes a lot of time.
-As a global EOR provider, Justworks makes hiring Dutch talent and building your global team seamless and fast.
+Hiring in the Netherlands gives you access to a more diverse talent pool, but navigating the complex web of Dutch employment law can be complicated.
+As a global EOR provider, Justworks makes hiring Dutch talent and building your global team seamless.

-Justworks EOR offers localized support that makes managing work visas and permits, benefits, payroll, background checks, and more easier.
+Justworks EOR offers localized support that makes managing benefits, payroll, background checks, and more easier.
 With our transparent pricing, start with one employee and scale up at your own pace.

 Options for Hiring in the Netherlands